mngshm/blog/content/posts/christmas-night-with-tmp-files.md

 > `input users wheel`

 Of course, it wasn't like I wanted it to be.
-I with the help of my friends tried investigating everything we could and that was the moment when [cyberknight](https://cyberknight.devpopped) up asking me to check if there was something relevant to ```users``` in the ~/.bash_history of my root user.
+I with the help of my friends tried investigating everything we could and that was the moment when [cyberknight](https://cyberknight777.dev) popped up asking me to check if there was something relevant to ```users``` in the ~/.bash_history of my root user.

 And Yes, I eventually ran this command back in the past:
 ![my bad](/image_000.png)